colinxuxuxu/colinxuxuxu.github.io/_posts/2022-10-07-newer-game.md

 ![Picture 1](/assets/Portal.png)
 [Play Portal Here](/assets/Portal/Lab12.html)

+Left mouse to place a portal, Right mouse to put another, R to reset portal, F to skip voiceovers

 Put down info here, either in bullets or paragraphs.
 A little something about the implementation:
 *It is impossible to layout everything here since the entire project is big, but essentially the game is implemented with the SDL library